aidh-ms/pyAKI/docs/docs/getting_started/contributing.md

 Use the included dev container to automatically install all the necessary dev tools and dependencies.

-> **Prerequisite**: To use this you first need to install docker under Linux or WSL2 under windows.
+> **Prerequisite**: To use this you first need to install docker under Linux, MacOS or WSL2 under windows.

 1. **Clone the repository:**
     ```bash